#RailDay2021 / April 13th & 14th

 The freight rail industry asks policymakers to (1) Oppose all efforts to increase truck length or weight limits, including any pilot programs or special exemptions for commodities; (2) Oppose any legislative or regulatory effort that would adversely impact the economic regulatory balance established under existing federal law; and (3) Support a small increase in funding for personnel in the RRB’s FY 22 budget request, eliminate sequester effect and ensure equality with other federal unemployment benefits.

 As Congress considers solutions for repairing and improving our nation’s transportation infrastructure, we urge you to oppose any provisions that would increase maximum truck size or weight (TSW) limits on federal highways.
-Proposals to TSW limits have been rejected in bipartisan House and Senate floor votes over the past several years.
+Proposals to increase TSW limits have routinely been rejected in bipartisan House and Senate floor votes.
 Any changes overturning current federal law would shift traffic off railroads and onto highways with detrimental impacts on the environment and road infrastructure.

 Finally, we urge you to oppose legislative language that would permit heavier or longer trucks to operate in individual states.
-DOT has questioned this kind of piecemeal approach for our interstate highways, finding that it makes enforcement and compliance more difficult, contributes little to productivity, and may have unintended consequences for safety and highway infrastructure.
+DOT has also questioned this kind of piecemeal approach for our interstate highways, finding that it makes enforcement and compliance more difficult, contributes little to productivity, and may have unintended consequences for safety and highway infrastructure.

 The success of the U.S. freight rail industry is a direct result of sound regulatory policy that reasonably balances the needs of railroads, shippers and consumers.
 This success stems from the current regulatory model, established by the landmark Staggers Rail Act of 1980 and preserved by Congress.